vmware-tanzu/community-edition/README.md

 # Tanzu Community Edition

-Tanzu Community Edition is a fully-featured, easy to manage, Kubernetes platform for learners and users.
+Tanzu Community Edition is a fully-featured, easy to manage, Tanzu platform for learners and users.
 It is a freely available, community supported, and open source distribution of VMware Tanzu.
 It can be installed and deployed in minutes to your local workstation or favorite infrastructure provider.
 Along with cluster